-The one-star label identifies engines that meet the Air Resources Board's Personal Watercraff and Outboard marine engine 2001 exhaust emission standards, Engines meeting these standards have 75% lower emissions than conventionnal carbureted two-stroke engines.
+The one-star label identifies engines that meet the Air Resources Board's Personal Watercraff and Outboard marine engine 2001 exhaust emission standards.
+Engines meeting these standards have 75% lower emissions than conventionnal carbureted two-stroke engines.
 These engines are equivalent to the U.S. EPA's 2006 standstards for marine engines.

-Two Stars-Very Low emission The two-star label identifies engines that meet the Air Resources Board's marine engine 2008 exhaust emission standards or the Sterndrive and Inboard marine engine 2003-2008 exhaust emission standards...
-Engines meeting these standards have 65% lower emissions than One Star-Low Emission Engines.
+Two Stars-Very Low emission The two-star label identifies engines that meet the Air Resources Board's

-Personal Watercraft and Outboard marine engine 2004 exhaust emission standards.
-Engines meeting these standards have 20% lower emissions than One Star-Low Emission engines.
+Personal Watercraft and Outboard marie engine 2004 exhaust emission standards.
+Engines meeting these standards have 20% lower emissions than One Star-Low Fmission engines.

-Three Stars-Ultra Low emission The three-star label identifies engines that meet the Air Resources Board's emissions than One Star-Low Emission Engines.
-Cleaner Watercraft - Get the Facts 1-800-END-SMOG • www.arb.ca.gov
+Three Stars-Ultra Low emission The three-star label identifies engines that meet the Air Resources Board's